Williamston Community Schools

 The 2020 - 2021 school year was fully online under the "Return to Learn" plan until November of 2020.
 This plan was an improved version of the previous Remote Learning Plan.
 Williamston Community Schools developed a Hybrid Plan in October of 2020, but this was only brefly implemented for elementary grades at first due to infastructure delays and a second lockdown.
 The hybrid plan was fully introduced for all grades and buildings by the end of January, but Williamston students still had the option to attend school fully online rather than attend the hybrid plan.

-The 2021 - 2021 school year began as a normal school year, except that masks were recommended in buildings, and required on school transportation.
+The 2021 - 2022 school year began as a normal school year, except that masks were recommended in buildings, and required on school transportation.
 School lunches and breakfasts were also made available for all students free of charge due to federal funding.
-Since September 7th 2021, masks have been required for all students and staff in school buildings due to public health orders.
+From September 7th 2021 - February 18th 2022, masks were required for all students and staff in school buildings due to public health orders.

 Little Hornets Preschool and Kids' Corner Childcare